Mbiakop1/The-Dart-Playground/README.md

 ### Purpose of this project is to implement a playground for developers to practice with Dart and solve Data Structures & Algorithms.

 Therefore feel free to contribute if:
-1. you are a beginner, mid or senior level Flutter Developer
+1. you are a beginner, mid or senior-level Flutter, Developer
 2. you are a designer
-3. you will be documentating the code
+3. you will be documenting the code
 4. you will be working on the server side

 <h1 align=center> Give a Star if you like the project ⭐ </h1>